facebookarchive/AsyncDisplayKit/_docs/subclassing-layout.md

 ## Begin with a call to super
 <br>

 Don't forget to begin each of the methods above with a call to super, _except_ for `layoutSpecThatFits:`.
-While  possible, calling super in -layoutSpecThatFits: is not the norm and is an advanced concept that will be documented soon.